PeterMarshall29/book1/jupyternotebooks/selection_and_iteration.md

 ## Jump Statement

-Jump Statements unconditionally transfers control to another part of the program.
+Jump-statements unconditionally transfer control to another part of the program.

-The available Jump Statements in C++ are.
+The available jump-statements in C++ are:

-- Break statement
+- Break statement.
-- Continue statement
+- Continue statement.
-- Return statement with an optional expression
+- Return statement with an optional expression.
-- Return statement using list initialization
+- Return statement using list initialization.
-- Goto statement
+- Goto statement.

-`return` - control transfers to the statement following the funcion call.
+`return` - control transfers to the statement following the function call.
 `break` - control transfers to the statement after the selection or iteration block.